microsoft/onnxruntime/docs/performance/tune-performance.md

 {"cat":"Kernel", "name":<name of the kernel called first>, ...}
 {"cat":"Kernel", "name":<name of the kernel called next>, ...}
 ```
-onnxruntime also offers some [utility](https://github.com/microsoft/onnxruntime/tree/master/tools/perf_view) to render the statistics as a summarized view in the brower.
+onnxruntime also offers a [tool](https://github.com/microsoft/onnxruntime/tree/master/tools/perf_view) to render the statistics as a summarized view in the browser.

 ## Using different Execution Providers